pouriya/director/README.md

 ![directror](director.jpg)

 **Director** is a production-ready **supervisor** and **manager** for Erlang/Elixir processes that focuses on speed, performance and flexibility.
+Don't worry about replacing **Director** with OTP/Supervisor Because a **Director** process is responsive for all API functions of OTP/Supervisor module and has its own useful API functions too.
+This is more flexible than OTP/supervisor.
+Since **Director** calls callback-function to dealing with process crash, By changing code you can change strategy!
+To seeing all advantages just read this readme file.

-## What is a supervisor?
+## What is a supervisor? (for newbies)
 According to the Erlang's manual:
 >A supervisor is a process that supervises other processes called child processes.
 A child process can either be another supervisor or a worker process.
 Supervisors are used to build a hierarchical process structure called a supervision tree, a nice way to structure a fault-tolerant application.
 >In Erlang we tell supervisors to start other processes.
 Every child process has its own options called childspec.

 ## Features
-* Don't worry about replacing **Director** with OTP/Supervisor Because a **Director** process is responsive for all API functions of OTP/Supervisor module.
-For example `supervisor:which_children(DirectorPid)` works.
-* **Director** has its own useful API functions too:
+* Useful API functions:
 	* `director:get_pid(DirectorRef, ChildId)` gives pid of child if child is alive.
 	* `director:get_pids(DirectorRef)` gives pids of alive children.
 	* `director:terminate_and_delete_child(DirectorRef, ChildId)` terminates and deletes a child in one request.
 	* `director:become_supervisor(DirectorRef, Pid, ChildSpec)` makes **Director** supervisor of alive process.
 	* `director:get_restart_count(DirectorRef, ChildId)` gives restart count of child (useful for debug).
 	* All functions not listed here.
 * **Director** is an Erlang behaviour and every callback-module of this behaviour should has following callback-functions (See "How to use?" section for detailed explanation):